Going camping with Tua, Trevor and the nation's top QBs

 "I don't think people really know what being a quarterback is like, unless you're a quarterback," Tate said.
 "It's a fun experience to be here with these guys who all understand the things that we're going through.
 It's nice to meet somebody and be able to relate to them."

 But don't be fooled, when it was time to crank up the competitive juices, they came alive.
-No better example was the long-toss team competition.
+There was no better example than the long-toss team competition.

 Tate led things off for the counselors, who were divided into teams of five, with a 68-yard bomb.
 He was eventually dethroned by UCLA's Dorian Thompson-Robinson and his 70-plus-yard pass.

-A couple of slips by Oklahoma's Spencer Rattler kept him under the 60-yard mark and his performance was crushed by a 67-yard heave from Starkel.
+A couple of slips by Oklahoma's Spencer Rattler kept him under the 60-yard mark, and his performance was crushed by a 67-yard heave from Starkel.

 Maalik Murphy, a 2022 quarterback prospect from local Serra High, stole the show with a 74-yard toss, but the man of the hour was D.J.
-Uiagalelei, a Clemson commit and 2020 ESPN 300 member, who launched three passes 70-plus yards to eventually crown Patterson's team as champions.
+Uiagalelei, a Clemson commit and 2020 ESPN 300 member who launched three passes 70-plus yards to eventually crown Patterson's team as champions.

 "It's good competition," Uiagalelei said.
 "You want to see where you stack up with them."

-Subconsciously, every one of these quarterbacks compared themselves to each other in some way over the weekend, but for the most part, this fraternity of QBs got together to unwind.
+Subconsciously, every one of these quarterbacks compared himself to the others in some way over the weekend, but for the most part, this fraternity of QBs got together to unwind.

 For a couple of days, selfies and high-fives replaced bench reps and sprints.
-Ninety-degree heat and suffocating southern humidity was traded for 70 degrees and a sea breeze.
+Ninety-degree heat and suffocating Southern humidity was traded for 70 degrees and a sea breeze.

 Just before classes and full-throated strength coaches consume their lives, a handful of quarterbacks met near Hollywood for one last reboot before returning to normalcy.